Wells, Somerset: Demography

 The population of the civil parish, recorded in the 2011 census, was 10,536.
 Of this number 97.5% are ethnically White (with the more specific White British category recorded at 93.5%) and 66.5% described themselves as Christian.
 The mean average age in 2011 was 41.9 years (the median age being 43).
-The population recorded for the Wells civil parish in the 2001 census was 10,406.

 Economy

 Following construction of the A39/A371 bypass, the centre of the city has returned to being that of a quiet market town.
 It has all the modern conveniences plus shops, hotels and restaurants.
-Wells is a popular tourist destination, due to its historical sites, its proximity to Bath, Stonehenge and Glastonbury and its closeness to the Somerset coast.
+Wells is a popular tourist destination, due to its historical sites, its proximity to Bath, Bristol, Stonehenge and Glastonbury and its closeness to the Somerset coast.
 Also nearby are Wookey Hole Caves, the Mendip Hills and the Somerset Levels.
 Somerset cheese, including Cheddar, is made locally.
 Wells is part of the Wells and Shepton Mallet travel to work area which also includes Glastonbury, Cheddar and surrounding areas.

 The historic part of the city has often been used for filming both documentaries and many period films and television series, including some with very large productions.
-Recent examples (2014 to 2017) include filming for Series 2 of Poldark (2015 TV series), Dunkirk, Another Mother's Son, Broadchurch, The Levelling, Mum's List and The White Princess (miniseries).
-In addition to Wells Cathedral, the Bishop's Palace, Wells is particularly popular among productions, with filming at the latter conducted (in 2015–2016) for The Huntsman: Winter's War, Galavant, Terry and Mason's The Great British Food Trip, Escape to the Country and Holiday of My Lifetime, in addition to The White Princess (miniseries).
+Recent examples (2014 to 2017) include filming for Series 2 of Poldark, Dunkirk, Another Mother's Son, Broadchurch, The Levelling, Mum's List, and The White Princess.
+In addition to Wells Cathedral, the Bishop's Palace, Wells is particularly popular among productions, with filming at the latter conducted (in 2015–2016) for The Huntsman: Winter's War, Galavant, Terry and Mason's The Great British Food Trip, Escape to the Country, and Holiday of My Lifetime.

 Transport

 Wells is situated at the junction of three numbered routes.
 The A39 goes north-east to Bath and south-west to Glastonbury and Bridgwater.
 The A371 goes north-west to Cheddar and Weston-super-Mare, and east to Shepton Mallet.
 The B3139 goes west to Highbridge, and north-east to Radstock and Trowbridge.
-The nearest motorway connections are at junction 23 on the M5 via the A39 and at junction 19 of the M4 via the A39, A37 and M32.
+The nearest motorway connections are at junction 23 on the M5 via the A39 and at junction 1 of the M32 via the A39 and A37.

 Wells is served by First West of England bus services to Bristol and Bristol Temple Meads station, Bath, Frome, Shepton Mallet, Yeovil, Street and Weston-super-Mare, as well as providing some local service.
 It is served by Berrys Coaches daily Superfast service to and from London.
 The bus station is in Princes Road.
 The Mendip Way and Monarch's Way long-distance footpaths pass through the city, as does National Cycle Route 3.

 Railways

 Wells had two stations which were closed by the Beeching Axe in the 1960s: Wells (Tucker Street) railway station and Wells (Priory Road) railway station.
 The nearest railway line today is the East Somerset Railway.

-The nearest station now for the national rail network is Castle Cary.
+The nearest station today for the national rail network is Castle Cary, 12 mi away.
+Bristol Temple Meads railway station is accessible via the 376 bus route; the journey time is around one hour.